Martin boundaries and asymptotic behavior of branching random walks: Survival, persistence and boundary measure

-In this section we find examples of infinite sets $U$ where the BRW has positive probability of persistence but the RW has zero probability of staying there forever.
+In this section we find examples of infinite sets $U$ where the BRW persists in a subset $U$, but the RW has zero probability of staying there forever.
 In other words, there are infinitely (uncountably) many trajectories of BRW that are not typical trajectories of the underlying RW.